 After spending months collecting and sanitizing baby food jars, I began brainstorming more permanent and professional packaging solutions.
 Urban Oreganics was flourishing on Etsy, and I knew I needed to continue to build and refine my brand to be successful.
 The concern with using plastic packaging (what most skin and beauty products are packaged in), is actually two-fold.
 This packaging is typically non-recyclable, a deal-breaker for me.
 Additionally, harmful chemicals actually leach from the plastic into the product itself.
 By using glass containers, our handcrafted products are safe from any additives that would counteract the clean ingredients inside.

 Since our products are packaged in glass, I was initially challenged by how I would actually safely ship orders (without using plastic).
 I could have easily given in and switched to an “easier,” and more lightweight container, or padded the boxes with bubble wrap.
 However, it was important to me that my products & packaging served more purpose than what was on the inside.
 In the beginning I was using my dad’s recycled/shredded paper to cushion the packaging.
-Eventually, I decided on recyclable paper for wrapping the glass containers, and crinkle paper for the box fill.
+Eventually, I decided on recyclable paper for wrapping the glass containers, and crinkle paper for the box fill. (**We have since switched to biodegradable corn peanuts).
 I always encourage my customers to reuse these materials for their own shipping or gifting needs.

 There are a variety of ways to repurpose our glass containers.
 Our jars can be used as a succulent planter, or to store small sewing kits, bobby pins, hair ties, coins, spices, etc. Our bottles can serve as a vase for a small floral arrangement reed diffuser, or herb garden.
 I am amazed at the uses our customers come up with.
 How do you reuse your Urban Oreganics containers?

 Don’t forget, our shipping materials are also reusable!